 Sponsorships are acquired through demonstrations and company presentations.
-We always treat our sponsors equally and with respect, inspiring them to want to continuously support our team each year.
-The team's gratitude is acknowledged through thank you letters and advertisements on team shirts, robots, and the walls of our field.
+We always treat our sponsors with respect, inspiring them to continuously support our team each year.
+The team's gratitude is displayed through thank you letters and advertisements on team shirts, robots, and the walls of our field.
 The Pikes Peak Chapter 356 of the National Association of Women in Construction (NAWIC) has been a dedicated sponsor for many years.
-Their first meeting is held at Coronado where we make a presentation about our team and the improvements we made that year.
-They have taken our students under their "under their wing, helped, and encouraged us time and time again."
+Their first monthly meeting of the year is held at Coronado High School where we make a presentation about our team and the improvements we made that year.
+They have taken our students under their wing, helped, and encouraged us time and time again.